 3 hours.
-A study of theory and practice of experiential leadership in adventure and recreation
+A study of theory and practice of experiential leadership in adventure and recreation education/programming.
+Leadership styles, techniques, methods, and practices will be the core subjects taught in this highly experiential class involving an outdoor lab component.

 HHPE 384 Pharmacology in Athletic Training